emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 The upgrade of legacy devices with eco-designed cards can be separate in 2 categories:

- * "Simple" update : The adaptation is simple, a card is 'just' replaced with another one which consumes significally less power by itself when running and which required less ressources during its manufacturing and its deployment.
+ * "Simple" update : The adaptation is simple, a card is 'just' replaced with another one which consumes significantly less power by itself when running and which required fewer resources during its manufacturing and its deployment.

  * "Complex" update: The replacement of the card requires the adding or the update of software components to enable dynamic power consumption.

 # Simple Update

 Network operators update their devices components since decades.
-By consequence, update with eco-designed components can started immediatly as there is no dependency on management solutions.
-The assessement of environmental and power gains can be done manually or with adhoc scripts from the datasheets of the manufacturer or using an adhoc processing.
+By consequence, update with eco-designed components can started immediately as there is no dependency on management solutions.
+The assessment of environmental and power gains can be done manually or with ad hoc scripts from the datasheets of the manufacturer or using an ad hoc process.

-It is clear that information for doing static assessement is spread over many media or OPS interfaces (datasheet, Web URL, CLI , YANG, MIB, IPFIX ...).
-A proposal consists in documenting how to do static assessement for a set of devices and components based on volontaring {{GREEN-BOF}}.
+It is clear that information for doing static assessment is spread over many media or OPS interfaces (datasheet, Web URL, CLI , YANG, MIB, IPFIX ...).
+A proposal consists in documenting how to do static assessment for a set of devices and components based on volunteering {{GREEN-BOF}}.

-In the mid term, in a way to scale the assessement, inventory {{IVY-WG}} requires to distinguish legacy devices which include eco-designed components and eco-designed components inside legacy devices.
+In the mid term, in a way to scale the assessment, inventory {{IVY-WG}} requires to distinguish legacy devices which include eco-designed components and eco-designed components inside legacy devices.
 This must not delay the initial deployment of eco-designed components in legacy devices described above.

 ## Simple Software Update

-Software modularity increases with the generalisation of continuous developpement and deployement approaches.
-Power consumption of current software components of network devices are rarely evaluated.
-They can be updated immediatly 'just' by replacing with another one which consumes significally less power by itself.
+Software modularity increases with the generalisation of continuous development and deployment approaches.
+Power consumption of current software components of network devices is rarely evaluated.
+They can be updated immediately 'just' by replacing with another one which consumes significantly less power by itself.

-It might seem inappropriate to try to decrease the power consumption of a software component as intituively it is only doing what is expected, so this can't be reduced.
+It might seem inappropriate to try to decrease the power consumption of a software component as intuitively it is only doing what is expected, so this can't be reduced.

 This exists for assessing power efficiency of Web application components with good results.
 As an example, GreenIT is available as a browser plugin https://github.com/cnumr/GreenIT-Analysis.